36 Comments

 I am looking forward to reading this through when my workload lightens, but I wanted to make a comment.

 One relevant and extremely important point to address in this controversy that I do not see raised often (in fact I have only heard John Lane bring it up once in his conversations with Louie Verrecchio ) is that the charge of objective sin on the part of traditional priests who name the current false popes in the Canon of the Mass is a philosophical error.
 The error comes from distinguishing the guilt of a person from the objective evil of the act — which is a completely legitimate distinction — as relevant when the person acts out of error.
-Those are not the same kinds of situation because belief determines the voluntariness of the act, which determines the intention; and intention determines the species, and therefore the morality, of an act.
+Those are not the same kinds of situation because belief determines the voluntariness of the act because it determines the intention; and intention determines the species, and therefore the morality, of an act.
 Let me give an illustration I give to my ethics students.

 Suppose I dial the phone in order to call my wife and tell her I love her.
 But I dial the wrong number and express my passionate affection to a complete stranger.
 Is this a voluntary action?
 No. Practical knowledge is absent: the description of the event does not match the description of my intention, the description that I would give myself of my intentional action.
 In a obvious sense, I don’t know what I am doing—objectively.
 Hence, my act here is not objectively sinful because I am not committing the act of declaring my love to someone other than my wife — that is not the species of my act.
 One could argue that I should have been more careful, or that I was negligent in some way, and so guilty on that account — but still, such guilt would not that of committing the act of declaring my love to another because that was not my act.